charusingh21/WEIL_ASSIGNMENT/README.md

 **TASK 2**
 Run the `build_image.sh` script by executing the following command:
-- ./build_image.
+- ./build_image.sh
 Once the application is running,you can access it by visiting http://localhost:8080 in your web browse

 **Usage**
 Once the Docker container is running, you can access the API endpoints using cURL or your preferred HTTP client.
 The API provides the following endpoints:
-/chart_data: Retrieves chart data based on provided IDs.
+- /chart_data: Retrieves chart data based on provided IDs.
-/summary_data: Retrieves summary data from the database using a SQL query.
+- /summary_data: Retrieves summary data from the database using a SQL query.
-/summary_data_pandas: Retrieves summary data processed using pandas.
+- /summary_data_pandas: Retrieves summary data processed using pandas.

-Example cURL commands:
+**Example cURL commands**:
-**Retrieve chart data using ID number, following command will return data for ID's 1,2 and 3** curl -X GET "http://localhost:8080/chart_data?ids=1,2,3" -H "accept: application/json"
+**Retrieve chart data using ID number, following command will return data for ID's 1,2 and 3**
+- curl -X GET "http://localhost:8080/chart_data?ids=1,2,3" -H "accept: application/json"

  **Retrieve summary data**
-curl -X GET "http://localhost:8080/summary_data" -H "accept: application/json"
+- curl -X GET "http://localhost:8080/summary_data" -H "accept: application/json"

-**Retrieve summary data using pandas** curl -X GET "http://localhost:8080/summary_data_pandas" -H "accept: application/json"
+**Retrieve summary data using pandas**
+- curl -X GET "http://localhost:8080/summary_data_pandas" -H "accept: application/json"

 **Project Structure**
 - app.py: Main Flask application code.